Exactly Who to Invite to Your Wedding, According to a Planner

 Coworkers Who Aren't Friends

-If you have coworkers whom you consider friends and hang out with outside of working hours, by all means invite them .
-But you don't have to invite those who you only see on Zoom or at the water cooler.
+Okay, so inviting coworkers to your wedding isn't always a no-go.
+If you have colleagues whom you consider friends and hang out with outside of working hours, by all means invite them.
+However, don't feel pressured to invite those who you only see on Zoom or at the water cooler.

 Estranged Family